01/09/2019 / Wedding Tips

 The typical Italian wedding reception starts with an Aperitivo!
 Prosecco, spritz and soft drinks on arrival and a buffet of apetizer to entertain the guests for around one hour.
 The buffet selection is chosen by the couple but usually tends to be quite traditional and to include a selection of cheese and salumi, breads, bruschetta and fried vegetables.
 An Italian wedding Aperitivo should leave your guests feeling no further food is needed for a while!
 And this is just the beginning!

 Very rarely is a starter offered once the guests sit down.
 The buffet would already have your guests’ feeling satisfied.
 Therefore, the seated meal typically starts with two first courses – usually you will have a choice between different pasta dishes, risotto or filled pasta – and this is followed by a second (or two) course with sides.

-Wedding receptions are supposed to be fun and relaxing.
+Wedding receptions are supposed to be fun and relaxing, right?
 Rather than keep your guests at the table for longer than necessary, desserts are usually served on a buffet together with coffees and amari.
 This is usually after the cutting of the cake.
-Your guests can chat, relax, enjoy further drinks and dance while having access to a selection of desserts throughout the whole evening.
+Your guests can chat, relax, enjoy further drinks and dance.
+Everything while having access to a selection of desserts throughout the whole evening.

 What is included in a wedding catering package?